You know you need to buy new clothes to accommodate your growing body during pregnancy — but did you know you may need new shoes as well?

-- They have memory foam.
+- They have a super comfortable memory foam sole.

 - The uppers are flexible.

-- They do not come in wide sizes.
+- They don’t come in wide sizes.

 Unless you plan to have your husband to tie your shoes for you every morning, you’ll be switching exclusively to slip-on shoes sometime mid-pregnancy when you can no longer reach your feet.
 Choose ones that you can easily slip on hands-free, but that also provide adequate arch support to keep your feet comfy.